james94/P5-Extended-Kalman-Filter-CarND/README.md

 ### Summary

 Congratulations, that is it for this project.
 You just ran the demo for an Extended Kalman Filter C++ program with a Unity simulator.
 We saw RMSE reporting in the simulator to tell us how well our Extended Kalman Filter performed with tracking an object's position and velocity from a car.
+When testing **Dataset 1**, we saw that **RMSE** reached `[0.0974, 0.0855, 0.4517, 0.4404]` for evaluating EKF performance during the simulation.
+Similarly, when testing **Dataset 2**, we saw that **RMSE** reached `[0.0726, 0.0967, 0.4582, 0.4971]` for evaluating EKF performance during the simulation.

 If you are interested in knowing more about the input and output data communication between the simulator client and C++ program software server, refer to the next section.
 If you are interested in learning more about the coding style used for this project, refer to **Coding Style** section below.